Have you ever experienced a moment of complete relaxation when you least expected it?

 ASMR Case Study

 ‘I started watching ASMR to help me sleep’ explains Amy, a thirty-something marketing manager from London.
 ‘I’ve always suffered from anxiety and I used to find nighttimes particularly hard.
 I’d experienced ASMR when I was younger; at school listening to a teacher explain something to me calmly and quietly.
-Or my friends playing with my hair would make my whole head tingle and put me in a sort of trance.’
+Or when friends played with my hair it would make my whole head tingle and put me in a sort of trance.’

 Amy stumbled across ASMR accidentally.
 ‘It was a typical night of insomnia for me.
 I was anxious and couldn’t sleep and I was flicking through random videos on Youtube when I came across an ASMR channel.
 It was of a woman whispering positive affirmations to the camera whilst her hands made plucking motions at the screen; something about the sound of her voice coupled with the movement of her hands instantly relaxed me and made me tingle from head to toe.
 I fell asleep halfway through it and since then have been hooked.’